Entanglement Barriers in Dual-Unitary Circuits: Introduction

 Throughout this process the dynamics of the reduced density matrix are conveniently characterised by its \emph{operator entanglement}, i.e.\ the entanglement of the reduced density matrix seen as a vector in the operator space~\cite{zanardi2001entanglement}.
 The operator entanglement of the reduced density matrix is interesting for three main reasons.

-First, as any other entanglement related quantity, it returns universal information about the time evolution, distilling out most of the observable- or system- specific details.
-For this reason the evolution of the entanglement is often captured by universal descriptions like conformal field theory (CFT)~\cite{calabrese2005evolution, calabrese2016quantum, asplund2015entanglement, liu2014entanglement, calabrese2009entanglement, wang2019barrier, dubail2017entanglement} or some effective statistical mechanical models in the space-time~\cite{nahum2017quantum, jonay2018coarsegrained, zhou2020entanglement}.
+First, as any other entanglement related quantity, it returns universal information about the time evolution of the system, distilling out most of the observable- or system- specific details.
+For this reason the evolution of the entanglement is often captured by universal descriptions like conformal field theory (CFT)~\cite{calabrese2005evolution, calabrese2016quantum, asplund2015entanglement, liu2014entanglement, calabrese2009entanglement, wang2019barrier, dubail2017entanglement} or effective statistical mechanical models in the space-time~\cite{nahum2017quantum, jonay2018coarsegrained, zhou2020entanglement}.

 Second, the operator entanglement of the reduced density matrix gives information about the efficiency of classical simulations of the quantum dynamics.
 More precisely, it estimates the computational cost of approximating the density matrix with a matrix product operator (MPO)~\cite{prosen2007operator,dubail2017entanglement, pizorn2009operator, Note11}.
-Understanding its behaviour could then help the ongoing effort~\cite{prosen2007is, haegeman2011time, haegeman2016unifying, leviatan2017quantum, kloss2018time, white2018quantum, znidaric2019nonequilibrium, krumnow2019overcoming, rakovszky2020dissipationassisted} to simulate the time-evolution of quantum systems with tensor network methods~\cite{schollwock2011density, cirac2020matrix}, overcoming the well-known obstacle posed by the linear growth of conventional (state) entanglement~\cite{calabrese2005evolution, liu2014entanglement, fagotti2008evolution, alba2017entanglement, alba2018entanglement, laeuchli2008spreading, kim2013ballistic, pal2018entangling, nahum2017quantum, bertini2019entanglement, piroli2020exact, chan2018solution}.
+Understanding its behaviour could then help the ongoing effort~\cite{prosen2007is, haegeman2011time, haegeman2016unifying, leviatan2017quantum, kloss2018time, white2018quantum, znidaric2019nonequilibrium, krumnow2019overcoming, rakovszky2020dissipationassisted, schmitt2021observations} to simulate the time-evolution of quantum systems with tensor network methods~\cite{schollwock2011density, cirac2020matrix}, overcoming the well-known obstacle posed by the linear growth of conventional (state) entanglement~\cite{calabrese2005evolution, liu2014entanglement, fagotti2008evolution, alba2017entanglement, alba2018entanglement, laeuchli2008spreading, kim2013ballistic, pal2018entangling, nahum2017quantum, bertini2019entanglement, piroli2020exact, chan2018solution}.

 Third, the dynamics of the operator entanglement of the reduced density matrix have recently been proposed as an indicator of quantum chaos~\cite{wang2019barrier}.
 Indeed, they have been shown to display qualitatively different features depending on whether or not the dynamics of the system are chaotic.
 This complements a similar observation made concerning the entanglement of local operators~\cite{bertini2020operator, alba2019operator, alba2020diffusion}.